Star Trek Continues

 Star Trek Continues is an American fan-made web series set in the Star Trek universe.
-Produced by the nonprofit charity Trek Continues, Inc. and Dracogen, and initially co-produced by Far from Home LLC and Farragut Films, the series consists of 11 episodes released between 2013 and 2017.
+Produced by the nonprofit Trek Continues, Inc. and Dracogen, and initially co-produced by Far from Home LLC and Farragut Films (who previously produced a fan-made "Starship Farragut" series), Star Trek Continues consists of eleven episodes released between 2013 and 2017.
 The series is an unofficial direct continuation of Star Trek: The Original Series, and emulates its visual and storytelling features to achieve the same look and feel.
-Those who made the show have said in interviews that the intent was to finish the original five-year mission of the show, and this is borne out in the plot lines of the final two episodes.
+The creators of Star Trek Continues intended to finish the original five-year mission of the show, which they do in the final two episodes.

-The series was fan-created and all episodes were released to watch on YouTube.
+The series was fan-created and all episodes were released on YouTube.
 As with all such Star Trek fan productions, use of copyrighted and trademarked properties from the original series was allowed so long as the production was not commercial.
-A portion of the funds necessary to produce the episodes was raised through successful Kickstarter and Indiegogo campaigns, to which thousands of backers contributed.
+A portion of the funds was raised by thousands of backers through successful Kickstarter and Indiegogo campaigns.

 Star Trek Continues won a Webby Award for "People's Choice – Long Form Drama" in 2016, a Geekie Award for "Best Web Series" in 2014, and numerous Telly and Accolade awards.
 The series was very positively received by critics, who praised the quality of the production and stated that the show set a new standard for Star Trek fan films.

-After the 11th episode was released in late 2017, the Star Trek Continues series ended.